El Al: Livery

 El Al's historic, superseded livery featured a turquoise/navy blue stripe down the side of the aircraft, and a turquoise tailfin with the flag of Israel at the top.
 El Al's logo was featured above the front run of windows on each side of the plane in the turquoise/navy scheme.
 The new livery features a blue stripe with a thick silver border on the bottom that sweeps across the side of the aircraft near the wing, disappears over the top of the plane and reappears at the bottom of the tailfin.
 The El Al logo is part of the design, although it has been changed slightly since then.
 Most of El Al's aircraft are named for Israeli cities, such as Jerusalem, Tel Aviv, Bet Shemesh, Nazeret, Haifa, and others.
 The larger the aircraft – the bigger or more populated the city it is named after.
 The cities' names are located near the nose of the plane beneath the cockpit windows.
 One aircraft, a Boeing 787-9 Dreamliner, is painted in the livery that El Al used in the 1960s and 1970s as part of the airline's 70th year of operations, using a gray belly, white roof with El Al titles, a blue cheatline, and the flag of Israel on the vertical stabilizer that was introduced with the introduction of the Boeing 707 to the El Al fleet.

-By contrast, El Al's cargo plane livery in the past lacks the painting of Israel's flag and its airline identity; only a word "Cargo" appears on the fuselage.
-Subsequently, the most recent cargo plane livery (a now retired Boeing 747-400F) was painted white except for the airline's name and Cargo.
+By contrast, El Al's cargo plane livery in the past lacks the painting of Israel's flag and its airline identity; only the word "Cargo" appears on the fuselage.
+Subsequently, the most recent cargo plane livery (a now retired Boeing 747-400F) was painted white except for the airline's name and "Cargo".

 Services

 Frequent flyer program

 Matmid is El Al's present frequent flyer program.
 King David club cards (red) were issued 1991.
 It was re-launched in 2004 following the merger of El Al's previous frequent flyer programs.
 It has five tiers: Matmid, Matmid Silver, Matmid Gold, Matmid Platinum and Matmid TOP Platinum.
 Points accumulated in the program entitle members to bonus tickets, flight upgrades, and discounts on car rentals, hotel stays, and other products and services.

-Points are also awarded for travel with partner airlines, as well as for nights at partner hotels and for credit card purchases.
-Matmid points can be collected on most flights operated by South African Airways, Sun D'Or, Qantas and limited Aeroméxico flights Points are accumulated for any fares (ex. promotions), and points age—i.e. lose their validity after three years.
-To join Matmid, a one-time fee must be paid.
+Points are awarded for travel with El Al flights, partner airlines, as well as for nights at partner hotels and for credit card purchases.
+Matmid points can be collected on most flights operated by South African Airways, Sun D'Or, Qantas and limited Aeroméxico, Delta, Virgin Atlantic, Air France, KLM, and SAS flights.